baiger/recipes/wiki/fish-balls.md

 ### Method

 Mix coarsely chopped fish fillet, salt, and water.
 Blend into a fine and sticky paste.
 Remove any strings if desired.
-Add ginger juice, cooking wine, sesame oil and blend to mix.
-Stir in starch.
+Add all the other liquids and blend to mix.
+Stir in dry ingredients and mix well.
 Let sit for 1-2 hours.
 Shape 1 tsp of fish paste into ball and gently release into 60-70C water.
 After all the fish balls have been formed, boil for 2 minutes.

 ## Variations